Skip to content

 Broad Context Consumption

-// Flagged: inline object in Provider re-renders all consumers
+// Flagged: inline object in Provider causes all consumers to re-render

 <AppContext.Provider value={{ user, theme }}>